RodrigoAlzola/RodrigoAlzola.github.io/2_Halo_Detector.md

 **Conclusion:**
 Having been able to invent a machine from scratch was something extremely entertaining and challenging.
-This project was requested by the Chemical Analyisi Ceter of Universidad Catolica, Santiago, Chile.
+This project was requested by the Chemical Analyisi Center of Universidad Catolica, Santiago, Chile.
 After all requirements were satisfy the machine was delivered to the client and a training was performed in the Chemical Analysis Center to introduce the product to the officials.

 <img src = "images/Halo_Detector/training.png?raw=true">
 Caption: Officials training.

 _(January, 2018) C3D Open Innovation, Santiago, Chile. <br>
-This project was develope for the Chemical Analysis Center of the Faculty of Chemistry, Universidad Catolica.
+This project was develope for the Chemical Analysis Center of the Faculty of Chemistry, Universidad Catolica, Santiago, Chile.
 All the intellectual property of this project belongs to C3D Open Innovation._